swiftugandan/YoPayments/Readme.txt

 - Internal Transfer
 The above transactions are fully described in the later sections of the API document, as well as the Web Interface

-This library creates a java wrapper for Yo!
-Uganda's Mobile payments platform.

-It is based on the API documentation v1.4.1 https://payments.yo.co.ug/resources/API.pdf